dominikpanzer/cacamber-BDD-for-ABAP/README.md

 ```

 ### CONFIGURE
 The method `CONFIGURE` maps a regex-string to a method, which should be executed whenever the regex matches.
 This is called a step.
 If you are not a regex-pro, you can use tools like [regex101](https://regex101.com/) to make things easier.
 Inside the regex you can use (.+) or other matchers to extract the variables from the string, which will be used by Cacamber as parameters for the method call.
 The order of the variables must match the order of the parameters of the step method which should be called when the regex matches.
+Your method is only allowed to have `IMPORTING`parameters.
 The configuration is usually done in the `SETUP`-method of your test class.

 Supported types and regular expressions:
 Currently Cacamber is able to handle the following basic datatypes, which you can use in your step methods parameters.
 You can also use DDIC types based on these.